dataluscorp/browser/docs/performance/memory/dmd.md

 DMD outputs one gzipped JSON file per process that contains a description of that process's heap.
 You can analyze these files (either gzipped or not) using `dmd.py`.
-On Nightly Firefox, `dmd.py` is included in the distribution.
-For instance on OS X, it is located in the directory `/Applications/Firefox Nightly.app/Contents/Resources/`.
+On Nightly Datalus, `dmd.py` is included in the distribution.
+For instance on OS X, it is located in the directory `/Applications/Datalus Nightly.app/Contents/Resources/`.
 For Nightly, symbolication will fail, but you can at least get some information.
 In a local build, `dmd.py` will be located in the directory `$OBJDIR/dist/bin/`.